tontonsb/blog/src/posts/karatsuba.md

 </section>

 That's four single-digit multiplications as the counter on the left shows.
-This reduction can be expressed via the following formula where <Katex math="b=10" />:
+This distribution can be expressed via the following formula where <Katex math="b=10" />:

 <Katex math={equations.classicNumerical} displayMode />